 Name:

-Title: Title:
+Title:

 Current S Status:

 □ Fu II Time

 □ Pa rt Time

 □ Ex empt

 □ No nexempt

 Departm ent:

 Supervis or/Manager 's Name:

-work at a and conti written no understar with the C specifical I. Propos A. Depart This Agreement specifies the conditions applicable to an arrangement for performing work at an alternate workplace on a regular basis.
-The agreement begins on and continues until The agreement can be terminated with at least 4 days' written notice by either party (timeline is subject to management discretion).
-I understand that all obligations, responsibilities, terms and conditions of employment with the County remain unchanged, except those obligations and responsibilities specifically addressed in this Agreement.
-I. Proposed Work Schedule A. Department-Days and hours when the employee is normally expected to be on the work-on site are:
+work at a and conti written no understar with the C specifical I. Propos tice by eithend that all ob County remainly addressed ed Work Someont orkplace of The party (time ligations, refined in this Agreshedule n a regular ne agreeme eline is sub esponsibiliti ed, except t eement. basis.
+The ent can be t ject to man es, terms a those obliga agreement erminated v agement d nd conditio ations and u begins on with at leas iscretion).
+In sof emploresponsibilities t 4 days' oyment ties

 MON TUES WED THUR FRI SAT SUN

 Hours Time In/Out

 B. The alternate workplace is located at: C. Alternate Workplace-Days and hours when the employee will normally work off-site.
 MON TUES WED THUR FRI SAT SUN

 Hours V = -

 Time In/Out

 II.
-Du uties/Assignments recognize that the supervisor reserves the right to assign work as necessary at any workplace (initial) Dutie Duties and assignments authorized to be performed at this alternate workplace are: III.
+Du uties/Assignments recognize that the supervisor reserves the right to assign work as necessary at any workplace (initial) Dutie es and assignments authorized to be performed at this alternate workplace are: III.
 C ommunication mana of bu who I agree to remain accessible during designated work hours, and understand that agement retains the right to modify this Agreement on a temporary basis as a result siness necessity.
 The following methods of communicating are agreed upon (specific [include back-up and emergency contacts], when, how often, during what time es, and how (phone, fax, face-to-face, etc.): IV.
 Space/Equipment/Records □ I agree to use County owned records, and materials for purposes of County business only, and to protect them against unauthorized or accidental access, use, modification, destruction, loss, theft, or disclosure.
 I understand that although I may be permitted to use the County-owned equipment for incidental personal use, such use shall not interfere with the business use of the equipment. $\hfill \square$ I agree to report to the supervisor instances of loss, damage, or unauthorized access at the earliest opportunity. $\hfill\Box$ I agree to return County equipment, records and materials within 5 days after the termination of this agreement. $\hfill \square$ I understand that all equipment, records and materials provided by the